Bristn/Unity-PlayerLoopProfiles/README.md

 ## Background

-After looking into making crossplatform "Non-games" with unity, one of the most commonly stated issues/problems peoply point out are:
+After looking into making crossplatform "Non-games" with Unity, one of the most commonly stated issues/problems peoply point out are:

-- The UI building/designing with unity is not as good as with other crossplatform environments.
+- The UI building/designing with Unity is not as good as with other crossplatform environments.
 - Unity uses a lot of CPU without actually doing anything.
 In other words even static UIs have a relatively high constant CPU usage.

 The first point is pretty subjective and I think is lessened with the "new" UI-Toolkit.
 The other point is what this plugin is focused on tackeling to some extend.